-On the Central Oregon coast and one of Oregon's best small towns, Florence offers everything and more for a beach vacation.
-The city sits at the mouth of the Siuslaw River, right before it meets the Pacific Ocean, and is adjacent to the inland acres of Siuslaw National Forest.
+Florence is on the Central Oregon coast and shimmers with postcard appeal as one of Oregon's best small towns.
+The city sits at the mouth of the Siuslaw River, right before it meets the Pacific Ocean, and is adjacent to the sprawling acreage of Siuslaw National Forest

 Find your next reason to visit with our list of the top things to do in Florence.

 Florence is also known as Oregon's Coastal Playground, thanks to a surplus of sandy beachfront.
 Every direction along Florence's coastline caters to the entire spectrum of ocean-related activity.
 From sandcastle building to surfing and tide pool exploring, the beach is a defining area for any visit.

 One of the largest spans of sand near the city is Heceta Beach, not to be confused with Heceta Head farther north.
 This long and straight beach is popular for all classic sand activities.
 Heceta Beach is the place to bring the family for things to do like kite flying, searching for sand dollars, or laying down a towel to enjoy a leisurely day.

 South of Heceta Beach, and on either side of the Siuslaw River's entry into the ocean, the North and South Jetty areas also have fun beaches to explore.
 The North Jetty Beach requires an easy sand dune hike to reach and is a popular launching point for scuba diving and surfing.
 The North Jetty is also a popular place to visit for driftwood fort building.